 Dr. James Toldi received his medical degree at Lake Erie College of Osteopathic Medicine in 2012, and served his surgery residency in Arizona, New York, and Florida, before working as an Urgent Care Physician in New Mexico.

-Dr. Toldi served as the Team Physician for D1 New Mexico Los Lobos Athletic Teams for over a year before transitioning to San Diego to join the Sports Medicine and Family Health Center in 2017.
+Dr. Toldi served as the Team Physician for D1 New Mexico Los Lobos Athletic Teams for over a year before transitioning to San Diego to join San Diego Sports Medicine & Family Health Center in 2017.

 Besides teaching balance and fall prevention to seniors at the Rancho Santa Fe Senior Center, during her free time, Cathy takes full advantage of what she calls “God’s little corner of heaven on earth” that is San Diego.
 Cathy can be found running, cycling, weight training, and hiking in any given week.
 She looks forward to sharing her passion and knowledge with the local beach community.